rust-lang/rfcs/text/0000-generic-integers.md

 The existing macro-based implementation for `uN` and `iN` should be changed to implement for only `uint<N>`, `int<N>`, `usize`, and `isize` instead; this has already been implemented in a mostly-generic way and should work as expected.

-Unfortunately, there are a couple things that will have to remain implemented only for the existing powers of two due to the lack of constant bounds, namely:
+Unfortunately, there are a couple things that will have to remain implemented only for the existing powers of two due to the lack of constant bounds and complex const generics, namely:

 * `From` and `TryFrom` implementations
 * `from_*e_bytes` and `to_*e_bytes` methods